meltaierorg/backstageapp/README.md

   <img src="images\groupIngestion.png" />
 </p>

-Note: As mentioned in [Custom Auth Logic](#custom-auth-logic), if you are ingesting identies from multiple Azure tenants you may need to consider using a custom Transformer to ensure Identities are grouped under a specific Backstage Namespace when they are bieng ingested.
+Note: As mentioned in [Custom Auth Logic](#custom-auth-logic), if you are ingesting identies from multiple Entra ID Directories you may need to consider using a custom Transformer to ensure Identities are grouped under a specific Backstage Namespace when they are bieng ingested.

 # Service Template Structure